 LLM in International Transactions & Comparative Law Applicants

-USF's LLM in International Transactions and Comparative Law is your gateway to a thriving career in American, international, and comparative law.
+USF's LLM in International Transactions and Comparative Law program is your gateway to a thriving career in American, international, and comparative law.
 The program equips students with a strong grounding in legal theory and practical skills to pursue gainful employment in the United States and abroad.

 Fall (August start) Application Deadline: Feb 1